cfengine/documentation/reference/promise-types/packages.markdown

 {
   packages:

-    # Enable the EPEL repo when making sure git is intalled
+    # Enable the EPEL repo when making sure git is installed
     # and up to date.

     "git"